-The Group owns 100 per cent. of Prodeco, which comprises the Group's wholly owned Colombian export thermal and metallurgical coal mining operations and associated infrastructure.
-It is involved in the exploration, production, transportation and shipment of high-grade thermal coal from its mines to markets principally in Europe.
-Prodeco consists of two open pit coal mining operations (the Calenturitas mine and the La Jagua complex), export port facilities (Puerto Nuevo, which has recently been commissioned, and Puerto Prodeco, which will be decommissioned now that Puerto Nuevo is operational) and a 39.76 per cent. share in Fenoco, a company which holds the concession to the railway linking Prodeco's mines to the export ports.
+The Group owns 100 per cent. of Prodeco, which comprises the Group's wholly-owned Colombian export thermal and metallurgical coal mining operations and associated infrastructure.
+It is involved in the exploration, production, transportation and shipment of high-grade thermal coal from its mines to markets, principally in Europe.
+Prodeco consists of two open pit coal mining operations (the Calenturitas mine and the

+La Jagua complex), export port facilities (Puerto Nuevo, which has recently been commissioned, and Puerto Prodeco, which will be decommissioned now that Puerto Nuevo is operational) and a 39.76 per cent. share in Fenoco, a company which holds the concession to the railway linking Prodeco's mines to the export ports.

 Prodeco has a relatively low-cost structure as it operates open cut mines and benefits from a superior quality coal which requires no washing.
-Prodeco is currently the third largest producer of export thermal coal in Colombia, behind Cerrejón and Drummond Company, Inc. Prodeco is going through a period of significant expansion, with coal production planned to increase from 14.8 million tonnes per annum in 2012 to an annualized production of 20 million tonnes by 2014.
+Prodeco is currently the third largest producer of export thermal coal in Colombia, behind Cerrejón and Drummond Company, Inc. Prodeco is going through a period of significant expansion, with coal production planned to increase from 14.8 million tonnes per annum in 2012 to an annualized production of approximately 21 million tonnes.
 Prodeco has operational advantages in owning all its key operational infrastructure, including a railway (through its part ownership of the rail infrastructure concession and full ownership of rolling stock) and all mining equipment and facilities at its mine sites.

-Prodeco has recently commissioned a new direct loading port (Puerto Nuevo), which provides Prodeco with higher annual throughput capacity and a lower cost of operation compared to its previous port (Puerto Prodeco).
-The project was completed on schedule and to budget.
+Prodeco has recently commissioned a new direct loading port (Puerto Nuevo), which provides Prodeco with higher annual throughput capacity of 21 million tonnes per annum and a lower cost of operation compared with its previous port (Puerto Prodeco).
+The project was completed on schedule and to budget, and loading commenced in April 2013.